 Once you’re done, click the Save changes button to proceed.

 What About WooCommerce Shipping Classes?

-Shipping classes are used for grouping similar types of products and offer the same shipping methods and rates for products within the same group.
-T-shirts, for example, may require a lower shipping rate than something heavier or slightly bigger.
+Shipping classes are used for similar grouping types of products and offer the same shipping methods and rates for products within the same group.
+T-shirts, for example, may require a lower shipping rate than something heavier or slightly more prominent.

 Shipping classes work alongside zones and shipping methods.
 To set them up, go to the Shipping Classes sections and click Add Shipping Class.
-Try adding a title and URL slug for each shipping class, as well as a characterization of the product.
+Next, try adding a title and URL slug for each shipping class and characterization of the product.

-To assign shipping classes to your products, head to All Products and open the product to which you’d like to assign a shipping class.
+To assign shipping classes to your products, head to All Products and open the product you’d like to give a shipping class.
 Next, scroll to the bottom of the Product Data section and click the Shipping Tab.
 It should look like this: 👇

-Notice that if you sell variants of the same product, you can assign different shipping classes to each variation.
+Notice that you can assign different shipping classes to each variation if you sell variants of the same product.
 This can be achieved by moving to Variations in the Product Data portion.

 Finally, there is a distinct Shipping Class Costs field in the shipping method settings methodology.
 This ultimately allows you to choose the class’s shipping cost and consider other relevant details that you might want to fill out.
 Find all information under the Flat rate Settings section.

 That being said, we’ve covered pretty much every aspect of WooCommerce’s built-in shipping options.
 Now, let’s look at some of the official and third-party WooCommerce extensions that can help you improve shipping at your shop.